isomerpages/nlb-biblioasia/_jan-to-mar-2022/Siti  Radhiah’s Cookbooks for the Modern Malay Woman.md

 #### **Early Life**

 Siti Radhiah’s cookbooks do not provide much biographical information about her, and we do not know the year she was born.
 We can only surmise that she was likely born in Selangor.
-It is only in her second book, Hidangan Wanita Sekarang, that she was described as a graduate of Selangor Malay School, a former teacher of Kuang Malay School in Selangor and the wife of Harun Aminurrashid who was also a writer.
+It is only in her second book, *Hidangan Wanita Sekarang*, that she was described as a graduate of Selangor Malay School, a former teacher of Kuang Malay School in Selangor and the wife of Harun Aminurrashid who was also a writer.

 Much of the information about Siti Radhiah in this essay has been gleaned from the biographies about her husband Harun Aminurrashid – who gained a reputation over time as a renowned educator, writer, editor, publisher and political activist from Singapore – whom she married in the 1930s.[^3] Together, they had 15 children.
 Siti Radhiah was once a teacher.
 She likely chose this career because there were not many options available to Malay women at the time.
 Her father, Mohamed Saleh, was the principal of Serendah Malay School in Selangor.